 And, very significantly, none of the petitioners' five medical experts who testified at the trial offered any testimony in support of the validity of the Young-Geier article.
 It is especially striking that among petitioners' experts was an expert who has excellent credentials in epidemiology, Dr. Sander Greenland.
-Dr. Greenland in fact testified negatively about the Geiers' prior epidemiology articles concerning the vaccine-autism controversy, describing those studies as "deficient in methodology."
+Dr. Greenland in fact testified negatively about the Geiers' prior epidemiologic articles concerning the vaccine-autism controversy, describing those studies as "deficient in methodology."
 (Tr.
 122-23.)
 Dr. Greenland was not asked specifically during the trial about the Young-Geier article.
 This failure is curious, and appears to be the result of a deliberate decision by petitioners' counsel to ensure that Dr. Greenland was not asked about the Young-Geier article.
 I note that according to the article itself, a draft of the article was received by the publishing journal on December 20, 2007, a revised draft was received on March 27, 2008, and that revised draft was accepted for publication on April 1, 2008.
 (PML 665, p.
 1.)
 The article was published on May 1, 2008.
 (See fn.
-6 above.)
+5 above.)
 Petitioners' counsel, who had been paying much money to Dr. Young and the others for their work on the article, must have been aware of those drafts, of the acceptance of the article on April 1, 2008, and of the publication of the article on May 1, 2008.
 Yet they put Dr. Greenland on the witness stand in this King case on May 12, 2008 (Tr.
 69-135), did not ask him about the article, and did not reveal the existence of the article to the special masters and respondent until May 16 (see fn.
-7 above), thus ensuring that no one could ask Dr. Greenland about the Young-Geier article.
-From these circumstances, the most reasonable inference is that petitioners' counsel deliberately intended to avoid any questioning of Dr. Greenland, their epidemiologic expert, about the Young-Geier article.
-Moreover, even if that inference is not correct, and for some reason petitioners' counsel did not have a copy of the Young-Geier article until after Dr. Greenland's testimony, nevertheless the petitioners certainly could have brought Dr. Greenland back for rebuttal testimony, either in person or by telephone (another trial witness did testify solely by phone), or could have filed a post-trial supplemental expert report by Dr. Greenland, if he would have had anything positive to say about the Young-Geier article.10
+6 above), thus ensuring that no one could ask Dr. Greenland about the Young-Geier article.
+From these circumstances, the most reasonable inference is that petitioners' counsel deliberately intended to avoid any questioning of Dr. Greenland, their epidemiologic expert, about the Young-Geier article.8 Moreover, even if that inference is not correct, and for some reason

-9I also note that if, as seems likely, petitioners' counsel knew that the Young-Geier article had been accepted for publication on April 1, 2008, it is not clear why those counsel could not have submitted a "pre-publication" copy to the special masters, the respondent, and to petitioners' own expert witnesses, particularly their epidemiologic expert Dr. Greenland, prior to the commencement of the trial on May 12, 2008.
+8I also note that if, as seems likely, petitioners' counsel knew that the Young-Geier article had been accepted for publication on April 1, 2008, it is not clear why those counsel could not have submitted a "pre-publication" copy to the special masters, the respondent, and to petitioners' own expert witnesses, particularly their epidemiologic expert Dr. Greenland, prior to the commencement of the trial on May 12, 2008.
 And even if petitioners' counsel did not have a pre-publication copy, if the article was published on May 1, 2008, as indicated by the petitioners' own filing (see fn.
 6 above), it would appear that petitioners' counsel could and should have submitted a copy of the published article at the very beginning of the trial rather than doing so on or about May 16, 2008, after Dr. Greenland had already testified.